Everyone loves celebrating New Year’s Eve but staying up until five in the morning and…

 When you’re considering the design elements of a child’s bedroom, there are many things you’ll want to consider.
 Perhaps most importantly, you’ll want to think about ways to make the bedroom one that your child or children can grow up in without needing to completely overhaul the design every couple of years.
 A transitional bedroom will be suitable for younger kids as well as older children and maybe even teens with minimal changes.

-When you think of patterns in children’s bedrooms, you probably think of vibrant, almost abrasively bright colors, images of butterflies or footballs, and things that you’ll probably need to replace in two years when your child’s tastes change.
+When you think of patterns in children’s bedrooms, you probably think of vibrant, almost abrasively bright colours, images of butterflies or footballs, and things that you’ll probably need to replace in two years when your child’s tastes change.
 However, choosing the right pattern for a kid’s bedroom can dress the room up instead of dressing it down.

-In this bedroom, repetitive geometric patterns in versatile colors are mixed and matched throughout the room.
+In this bedroom, repetitive geometric patterns in versatile colours are mixed and matched throughout the room.
 The use of pattern is playful and appropriate for a child’s bedroom, but the simplicity of each individual pattern in lieu of cartoon imagery adds an air of sophistication to the room.
-Using multiple patterns in this way also makes it very simple to swap in new patterns and colors over time when you’re looking for a quick, inexpensive yet effective way to update your child’s bedroom.
+Using multiple patterns in this way also makes it very simple to swap in new patterns and colours over time when you’re looking for a quick, inexpensive yet effective way to update your child’s bedroom.

 There are many ways that you can make kids’ bedrooms as sophisticated and versatile as they are fun and playful.
-In addition to things like strategic color choice and the use of geometric patterns, choosing darker woods, more traditional furniture, and incorporating things like built-ins into a kid’s bedroom are other ways of creating a more refined, elegant look.
+In addition to things like strategic colour choice and the use of geometric patterns, choosing darker woods, more traditional furniture, and incorporating things like built-ins into a kid’s bedroom are other ways of creating a more refined, elegant look.

+Written By Jane Blanchard.
 For more design ideas, head to Modernize.com.